niklasschoch/Replication_Local_Benefits_Wind_Power/README.md

 - `Robustness/Output/` and `Robustness/Tables_DirectControls/`

 The shipped package already contains the produced output files, so you can inspect them before re-running anything.

-## Notes

-1. **File paths**: The `.do` files use Windows-style backslashes in some places.
-On macOS / Linux, Stata accepts forward slashes; the master script uses forward slashes for portability.
-2. **Working directory**: Sub-folder `.do` files load the panel with `use "../FinalPanel.dta"`.
-They therefore must be run with Stata's working directory set to the **sub-folder containing the script**.
-The provided `MasterScript.do` handles this automatically via `cd`.
-3. **Special characters**: Danish municipality names contain `ø å æ Æ Ø Å`.
-The data files use UTF-8 / Latin-1 encoding depending on the source; if you see mojibake when opening files in Stata, try `set fileencoding ISO-8859-1` or open the script in a UTF-8 aware editor.

 ## License